-Every month, free or low-cost community activities geared toward children take place in Phoenix proper and the surrounding communities in the Valley of the Sun.
+Every month, free or low-cost community activities geared toward children take place in Phoenix proper and the surrounding communities in the Valley of the Sun in Arizona.
 Some serve up pure fun, some take an educational approach, and some lean toward the artsy.
 A handful of free special events happen just once or twice a year, so check the calendar.

 01 of 15

 Spend a few hours outdoors with your children and introduce them to fishing.
 Urban lakes throughout the Phoenix area contain stocked bass, catfish, trout, and other species, managed through a partnership between the state Game and Fish Department and the local parks and recreation departments known as the Arizona Community Fishing Program.
 Note, however, that most locations require an Arizona state fishing license.
 Fishing clinics and educational programs take place at many of these locations throughout the year.
 Try Chapparal Lake in Scottsdale, Kiwanis Park or the town lake in Tempe, Saguaro Lake in Mesa, or the lake at Surprise Community Park.

 02 of 15

 Visit the Library

 Take your kids to the library for an educational afternoon.
 All of the area libraries schedule story time for the younger kids, and programs and events for older ones, including classes such as computer coding and college prep.
 You can take your preschoolers to a kindergarten boot camp and watch your young readers practice by reading stories to dogs.
 Most preteens and teens enjoy computer time.
 The nearest library also makes a great reading escape on a hot afternoon; have everyone in the family grab a new book and curl up in the air-conditioned comfort for an hour or two.

 03 of 15